AdobeDocs/experience-manager-cloud-service.sv-SE/help/screens-cloud/introduction/adobe-analytics-integration-with-screens.md

 ---
-title: Adobe Analytics Integration med AEM Screens
+title: Adobe Analytics-integrering med AEM Screens Cloud
 seo-title: Adobe Analytics Integration with AEM Screens
 description: Följ den här sidan om du vill veta mer om hur AEM Screens kan integreras med Adobe Analytics och få ett spelbevis.
 seo-description: Follow this page to learn about out of the box integration of AEM Screens with Adobe Analytics and provides you with a proof of play.